jeremyjs/sticky-notes/README.md

 ## "The Donnie Hall Project"
 ### Codename: Ownership

-Donnie has a massive wall of infomation.
-Literally.
-This is an attempt to migrate that information to a digital format.
+Donnie has a massive wall of information.
+This application represents that information in a digital format.

 Features
 - ✓ Detailed User Profiles
-- ✓ Drag and drop
+- ✓ Drag and Drop Interface
 - ✓ External Links
 - ✓ People Search
-- ** Project Search
+- ✓ Project Search
-- ** Color Customization
+- ✓ Color Customization
+- ... and more!